College Football on ABC: 1980s

 On October 11, 1986, Keith Jackson called Game 3 of the NLCS.
 Instead, Corey McPherrin (Miami @ West Virginia) and Tim Brant (Oklahoma vs. Texas) did play-by-play alongside Lynn Swann and Mike Adamle respectively for ABC that day.

-In 1987, ABC took over Big 10/Pac 10 rights while CBS got rights to the CFA, while retaining the rights to broadcast ACC and Miami Hurricans home games.
+In 1987, ABC took over Big 10/Pac 10 rights while CBS got rights to the CFA, while retaining the rights to broadcast ACC and Miami Hurricanes home games.
 On August 30, ABC carried the Kickoff Classic (Tennessee vs. Iowa) on a Sunday afternoon.
 Neither ABC nor CBS carried college football during the late afternoon on October 24 as ABC televised Game 6 of the World Series at 4 p.m.
 ET.
-The game ABC aired before the World Series was a 38-14 victory for the Iowa Hawkeyes over the Purdue Boilermakers.
+The game ABC aired before the World Series was a 38–14 victory for the Iowa Hawkeyes over the Purdue Boilermakers.

 In 1988, ABC used Chris Schenkel on two games in October (Washington @ Arizona State on the 8th and UCLA @ Arizona on the 22nd) alongside Dick Vermeil.
 On October 8, Gary Bender was on ALCS TV duty and thus Schnekel filled in for him.